ietf-wg-sedate/draft-ietf-sedate-datetime-extended/draft-ietf-sedate-datetime-extended.md

 separately or attached to it in a non-standard manner.

-This is already a pressing issue for applications that handle each instant with an associated time zone name, to take into account things like daylight saving time transitions.
+This is already a pressing issue for applications that handle each instant with an associated time zone name, to take into account events such as daylight saving time transitions.
 Most of these applications attach the time zone to the timestamp in a non-standard format, at least one of which is fairly well-adopted {{JAVAZDT}}.
 Furthermore, applications might want to attach even more information to the